sefinek/Stella-Mod-Translations/README.md

 https://crowdin.com/project/genshin-stella-mod

 ## 💙 Acknowledgments
-Thank you to all the contributors who have helped translate our launcher and website into various languages.
+We would like to thank all our collaborators who have contributed to translating our software and website into various languages around the world.
-Your contributions are invaluable and greatly appreciated.
+Your dedication is incredibly valuable to us.
+Each of you will be honored in the Stella Mod Launcher.

 ## 🔑 License
 See the [LICENSE](LICENSE) file for more information.